Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 > She also mentioned that "the far right" is a "danger to democracy", and that their duty is to change society...
 > She said it like it was the government's duty to change the opinions and values of the people

-Moreover, [they just passed a law to ban journalists who make uncomfortable questions](https://x.com/sextaNoticias/status/1924898463432483326) from government press.
 ### The Charocracy

 Spain not only failed in capitalism with 2008, it is also a failed communist country.
 My local gym, managed by the city council, opens at 7am and closes at 9pm.
-They're only open for six hours on Sundays, and the rest of the week it's almost always packed.
+They're only open for six hours on Sundays, and it's almost always packed.
 If you believe a tight opening schedule is *somehow* a positive because "workers deserve time off", I would respond that I would gladly work at my local gym if I had the opportunity, and I believe many unemployed would say the same.
 Spain has some of the highest unemployment rates across the EU and the developed world, but I'll mention more about that further below.

 Recently, there has been some debate about the sustainability of the pensioner system.
 Currently, Spain spends about half its annual budget in pensions.